aldettinger/camel-quarkus-troubleshooting/README.md

 This is just an example, the bottom line being that we can pass options to `native-image` using `-Dquarkus.native.additional-build-args`.

 ### Checking what Java code has been embedded inside the native executable

+Scenario: I have simplified my application not to use select classes/methods.
+How could I check that they are no more embedded in the native executable ?

 In native mode, we are able to print some native reports, we have done this in the command line by passing: